Information

 Taxi

-Taxis are metered, but some surcharges do not
+Taxis are metered, but

 appear on the meter.
 You can flag a taxi at marked Taxi Queue stands,